Japanese, Arts and Culture

 Evening language course at the UAL Language Centre in London.
 Learn to speak Japanese for beginners and explore the Japanese arts and culture.

-During this 8-week course you will be exposed to authentic language through listening and reading activities with an emphasis on functional and practical uses.
+During this course you will be exposed to authentic language through listening and reading activities with an emphasis on functional and practical uses.
 The classes focus on speaking, pronunciation and where relevant, on written communication.

 Over the course of the programme, you will explore a variety of interesting topics such as architecture, design, fashion and society, whilst improving your ability to interact in the language.

 The course includes 2 unique cultural experiences which are built in to your language development: